espressif/esp-idf/docs/en/get-started-legacy/index.rst

 Open Terminal, and run the following commands:

-.. include:: /_build/inc/git-clone-bash.inc
+.. include-build-file:: inc/git-clone-bash.inc

 ESP-IDF will be downloaded into ``~/esp/esp-idf``.

 Consult :doc:`/versions` for information about which ESP-IDF version to use in a given situation.

-.. include:: /_build/inc/git-clone-notes.inc
+.. include-build-file:: inc/git-clone-notes.inc

 .. note::